ayatokura/ai-openscale/wos-troubleshoot.md

 {: #ts-trouble-common-autoai-binary}
 {: troubleshoot}

 You receive an error message about mismatched data when using AutoAI for binary classification.
+Note that AutoAI is only supported in {{site.data.keyword.wos4d_full}}.
 {: tsSymptoms}

 For binary classification type, AutoAI automatically sets the data type of the prediction column to boolean.